SAFCSP-Team/git-github/content/remote-repositories.md

 ```
 git clone https://github.com/username/repository.git
 ```
-This creates a new folder with the project files and full version history.
+This creates a folder with the project files and full version history.
 It also sets up a remote-tracking branch for the cloned repository.
 ### Fetch Changes from Remote
 Update your local copy of the remote’s history:
 ```